-Expenditure related to repairs or maintenance of PPE made to restore or what has originally been estimated for the asset and the expenditure is only to bring performance back to the level that is normally expected for the asset, the expenditure will be considered an operating expense.
+- Expenditure related to repairs or maintenance of PPE made to restore or maintain the future economic benefits or service potential that an entity can expect from the asset. - Refurbishment does not extend functionality or the life of the asset, but are necessary for the planned life to be achieved. - If the improved performance or extended life of an asset is not beyond what has originally been estimated for the asset and the expenditure is only to bring performance back to the level that is normally expected for the asset, the expenditure will be considered an operating expense.